NikosGavalas/blog/content/about.md

 My interests include but are not limited to Big Data technologies, DevOps, Embedded Systems, Algorithms... really anything related to programming, systems, maths.

-I also enjoy drumming and astronomy.
+I also enjoy drumming, rock climbing and astronomy.

 I'd be happy to talk about all these, contact links are below.